Starting a Business in Ireland

 Earned Income tax credit: In 2020, self-employed people can claim an Earned Income tax credit of €1,500 (increased from €1,150 in 2018 and €1,350 in 2019).
 It is also available for business owners or managers who are not eligible for a PAYE credit on their salary income.
 If a taxpayer also qualifies for the PAYE tax credit, the combined value of these 2 tax credits cannot exceed €1,650.

 SURE tax refund: The Start Up Refunds for Entrepreneurs (SURE) is a tax refund scheme that allows eligible people to get a refund of up to 41% of the capital they invest in starting a business.
 Under the SURE scheme you may be entitled to a refund of PAYE income tax that you paid over the 6 years before the year in which you invest.
 You can read the Revenue guide IT15 for further details of the SURE scheme.
-You can use the online calculator on sure.gov.ie to estimate your potential refund.
+You can contact Revenue to discuss the scheme: SUREadmin@revenue.ie.

 Start-up companies: New companies may get tax relief on the first 3 years of corporation tax and the value of the relief will be linked to the amount of employers’ PRSI paid by a company in an accounting period subject to a maximum of €5,000 per employee.